The train ride Lauterbrunnen-Wengen in detail

 The cogwheel ride to Wengen is extremely scenic.
 In under 15 minutes, the train gains nearly 500 vertical meters.

 During the steep climb, panoramic views unfold of the Lauterbrunnen Valley, its waterfalls, and the high Alps surrounding it.
 This includes the majestic Jungfrau.
-We recommend sitting on the right.
-This is the valley side, from which you'll have the best views during most of the ride.
+I recommend sitting on the right.
+During most of the stretch, it provides the best views.

 Shortly before reaching Wengen, you'll pass the small station of Wengwald.
 This is a so-called "stop on request", which means that the train only stops if travelers indicate they want to get on or off.
 It's mostly used by hikers.